AutoQuant: An Auditable Expert-System Framework for Execution-Constrained Auto-Tuning in Cryptocurrency Perpetual Futures: Discussion

-Linear Cost Model and Position Scaling The cost profile we use in the STRICT4H experiments assumes an initial capital of 10,000 USDT, a maximum leverage of $5\times$, and a notional cap of 50,000 USDT, consistent with the baseline cost assumptions described in Section~\ref{sec:cost_model}.
-The reported annualized returns and Sharpe ratios should therefore be interpreted as describing the behaviour of small- to mid-sized positions in a frictional but non-impact world.
-In particular, we do not model non-linear market impact or exchange-specific liquidity constraints, so we do not claim that the same percentage returns would be attainable at institutional asset levels (for example, 10 million USD or more).
-Consistent with this view, we treat the very large final-equity figures that arise in long synthetic compounding runs in our simulation logs and machine-readable exports as accounting artifacts, and we deliberately omit them from the main tables so as not to suggest unrealistic capital scalability.
-More broadly, our cost model is linear in turnover and does not capture non-linear impact (e.g., the empirical square-root law of market impact; see \citep{almgren2000optimal,toth2011anomalous,gatheral2010no}); incorporating impact-aware execution models is an important direction for future work, especially for less liquid assets or larger AUM settings.
-All data and code required to reproduce the reported results are organized within the unified codebase and the anonymized replication materials described in Appendix~\ref{app:repro}, which we provide to editors, reviewers, and qualified researchers on reasonable request, subject to the data-access constraints discussed above.
+\paragraph{Linear cost model and position scaling} The cost profile used in the STRICT4H experiments assumes an initial capital of 10,000 USDT, a maximum leverage of \(5\times\), and a notional cap of 50,000 USDT.
+The reported annualized returns and Sharpe ratios should therefore be interpreted as describing small- to mid-sized positions in a frictional but non-impact world.
+The model does not include non-linear market impact or exchange-specific liquidity constraints, so the same percentage returns should not be extrapolated to institutional asset levels.
+Consistent with this view, very large final-equity figures that arise in long synthetic compounding runs are treated as accounting artifacts and deliberately omitted from the main tables.
+More broadly, the cost model is linear in turnover and does not capture non-linear impact; incorporating impact-aware execution models is outside the scope of the current manuscript.